-Not only is the building and location unique for a bookstore but Barter Books boasts over 350,000 second hand books, rare editions, DVD, LPs and a dedicated children’s room.
+Not only is the building and location unique for a bookstore but Barter Books boasts over 350,000 second-hand books, rare editions, DVDs, LPs, and a dedicated children’s room.

-For those so lost in the Barter Books’ magic the store also has its own Station Buffet cafe specialising in locally sourced home-made food.
+For those so lost in the Barter Books’ magic the store also has its own Station Buffet cafe specializing in locally sourced homemade food.
 A perfect pick me up ahead of yet more browsing!

 Barter Books is also famed for the origin of the recent ‘Keep Calm and Carry On’ poster fashion.
 In the year 2000, a rare original of this WWII poster was discovered in an auction, framed and erected in the store.
 It became an instant hit and today versions of this simple slogan are seemingly everywhere!